Advice for Parents

 - It is recommended that you see your physician and preferably a doctor at a travel medicine clinic at least 4-6 weeks before you are scheduled to depart.
 There are some recommended vaccines (especially Hepatitis) and it’s important that you take the necessary precautions and be up-to-date on your routine vaccines

 - All our participants are covered by our comprehensive travel and medical insurance.

-- Our team abroad stay in touch with the latest news and safety issues and are trained for any sort of emergencies.
-We have located the best hospitals in town and will make sure your child get the best medical care available.
+- Our team abroad stays in touch with the latest news and safety issues and is trained for any sort of emergencies.
+We have located the best hospitals in town and will make sure your child gets the best medical care available.

 Support in Asia

 - We have a friendly international team (USA, France, Hong Kong, Indonesia, Philippines, China) that understands the difficulties of adapting to a new city and will do everything they can to ensure a smooth transition.

 - Our teams at destination have been trained to ensure that you will be well looked after and are able to contact us 24 hours a day.

 - 80% of our team has studied, lived, or worked abroad and, therefore, understand how you will feel going through this process.